Resonant squeezed light from photonic Cooper pairs: Photon vacuum squeezing and correlation

 \section{Photon vacuum squeezing and correlation}

-The Cooper pair-like interaction (\ref{S-Wint}) obtained by perturbation theory suggests the time evolution under the Ramaniton Hamiltonian gives rise to a two-mode squeezed state.
-We now use our nonperturbative theory to predict the dynamics of the gas of photonic Cooper pairs.
-This can be done by writing bare operators in terms of Ramaniton ones, and obtaining their Heisenberg representation from $\alpha_j(t)=e^{i{\cal H}_R t/\hbar}\alpha_j(0)e^{-i{\cal H}_R t/\hbar}=e^{-i\omega_j t}\alpha_j(0)$.
+The Schrieffer-Wolff perturbative series predicts a two-mode squeezed state (\ref{psiSW}) away from the regime of phonon resonance ($q$ away from $1$), when no phonons are produced and the phonon occupation remains close to zero.
+However, it gives rise to a singularity as $q\rightarrow 1$.
+We now use our nonperturbative theory to predict the dynamics of the gas of photonic Cooper pairs in the regime of phonon resonance.
+This can be done by writing bare operators in terms of Ramaniton ones, and obtaining their Heisenberg representation from $\alpha_j(t)=e^{i{\cal H}_R t/\hbar}\alpha_j(0)e^{-i{\cal H}_R t/\hbar}=e^{-i\omega_j t}\alpha_j(0)$ \NM{(See Appendix~\ref{appendixNambu} for resulting expressions)}.